turbot/guardrails-samples/api_examples/graphql/clients/python/aws_import/README.md

 ## Executing the script

-To run a the python script:
+To run a the Python script:

 1. Install and configure the [pre-requisites](#pre-requisites)
 1. Using the command line, navigate to the directory for the Python script